 Aside from your tuition fees and general costs of living, you have to remember other costs like those for your health insurance.
 Health insurance is important to have, even as a student, because you can never be sure if or when you might need it.
 Especially as an international student, you need to be insured for medical costs during your stay in the Netherlands.

 Furthermore, if you are planning to work alongside your studies, you must have health insurance.
 It is Dutch law that employees have, at least, basic Dutch health insurance.
-You can find great health insurance from providers like FBTO, Univé or Ditzo.
+College Life has partnered up with UnitedConsumers to provide students with affordable health insurance solutions for students.

 Now to the point of why this is categorized under financial aid.
 When you have Dutch health insurance, you can also be eligible for health insurance allowance.
 This is essentially a benefit payment provided by the Dutch government towards the monthly insurance bill of low-income students, among others.
 If you meet certain criteria, you can apply for this benefit.